chinamike65/hugo-tuolesi/content/book4/book4en.md

 Not to mention guiding sentient beings in the six realms, right now, he doesn't even have the ability to free his mother from suffering and achieve happiness.

 Think again, just think, who has this ability?
-There are no Arahants, no ordinary Bodhisattva, no Sagittarius, and no Bodhisattva who has reached the ground.
+There are no Arhats, no ordinary Bodhisattva, no Sagittarius, and no Bodhisattva who has reached the ground.
 Only Buddhas have this ability.

 Because the Buddha's ability is the greatest, the wisdom is the greatest, the blessings and retribution are the greatest, and the great compassion is also the greatest.